humdrum-tools/vhv-documentation/graphical/pitch/index.md

 ### Ornament accidentals ###

-Ornaments containing auxilliary accidentals will automatically force an accidental on a following note if it is different from that of the auxilliary accidental.
+Ornaments containing auxiliary accidentals will automatically force an accidental on a following note if it is different from that of the auxiliary accidental.

 {% include image.html
 	file="ornament-accidentals.gif"